Sarah Rossiter, In Amerika, 1996

 C-Print, 30 x 40 in / 76 x 102 cm

-Sarah Rossiter, Detail: Hotel Room, 2018
+Sarah Rossiter, Hotel Room (detail), 2001/2018

-Sarah Rossiter, Untitled (Kauaʻi), 2022
+Sarah Rossiter, Untitled (Kauai), 2022

 Acrylic on Canvas, 22 x 18 in / 55 x 46 cm